emacs-mirror/emacs/mps/manual/source/topic/thread.rst

     them signals.
 There's a shortage of available signals that aren't already dedicated to other purposes (for example, LinuxThreads uses ``SIGUSR1`` and ``SIGUSR2``), so the MPS uses ``SIGXCPU`` and ``SIGXFSZ``.
-This means that a program that handles these signals needs to co-operate with the MPS.
+This means that programs must not mask these two signals.

-    The mechanism for co-operation is currently undocumented: please :ref:`contact us <contact>`.
+    If your program needs to handle these signals, then it must co-operate with the MPS.
+At present, there's no documented mechanism for co-operating: if you are in this situation, please :ref:`contact us <contact>`.